China criticizes Apple for app that tracks Hong Kong police

 Brands targeted in the past by Beijing have been subjected to campaigns by the entirely state-controlled press to drive away consumers or disruptive investigations by tax and other regulators.

-"This recklessness will cause much trouble for Apple," the People's Daily said.
+"This recklessness will cause much trouble for Apple," People's Daily said.
 "Apple needs to think deeply."